Should I be representing this constituent? S/he doesn’t live in my constituency but has asked for our help.

 To find the MP for any address in the UK, use this website: https://members.parliament.uk/constituencies/ – all you need is the postcode.
 The House of Commons Information line on 020 7219 4272 will give you the same information.
 Both or these resources are publicly available.

 It is good practice to write back to the individual to:

 - let them know you are not their MP and it is against parliamentary protocol for you to be involved

-- let them know who their MP is and explain that you have passed their communication on
+- let them know who their MP is and ask them to contact them directly.

 If a constituent moves to a different constituency whilst a case is ongoing, you should contact the constituent to explain to them that you can no longer deal with their case.
 You should offer to either transfer the details to their new Member of Parliament or to return their case file to them.
 Occasionally, you may wish to continue to deal with the case after the constituent has moved.
 If you wish to continue with a case, you should, ideally, contact the constituent’s new MP and explain why you would like to retain the case and give them the opportunity to respond.